How to Create Hybrid Characters

 Ivan

-✿ He is quite stoic but there are people who get on his nerves and he can't control himself (the prince)
+✿He is quite stoic, but there are people who drive him crazy and he can't control himself (the prince)

 Thank you for making it to the end!
-I hope you liked it, don't forget to leave a heart and a comment, comment on what surprised you the most or what you liked about the tutorial.
+I hope you liked it.
+Don't forget to leave a heart and a comment; let me know what surprised or pleased you most about the tutorial.

-Last reminder to watch the video tutorial, there is more information and tips that I did not mention in the article!
+Last reminder to watch the video tutorial, there's more information and tips that I didn't mention in the article!

 Comment